-We truly try to provide an uninterrupted experience for families to be together, without screens.
-Therefore, wireless internet is not readily available on site at Camp du Nord.
+We truly try to provide an uninterrupted experience for families to be together, without screens, with being in the northwoods, wireless internet is not readily available on site at Camp du Nord.
 We do understand that for some, it wouldn't be possible to come to camp if you were not able to check-in.
-Rather than driving to town to check emails, etc. please talk to the office staff at camp and we can arrange for you to access a computer.
+Please talk to the office staff at camp about arranging access to a camp computer.